TAnas0/polygonfinder/README.md

 # PolygonFinder

-Helps you keep track of Service Areas and determine whether a geo point falls within any of your service areas.
+This REST API helps you keep track of Service Areas and determine whether a geo point falls within any of your service areas.

 ## Architecture